Transforming Language Instruction

 - engage in iterative re-evaluation of assessments and curricula on a regular basis

 - share students when and if necessary and feasible

 In the first year of the project we strove to offer what our LCTL colleagues needed, based on our expertise and the design of the project.
-Our LCTL colleagues, armed with knowledge from our workshops, soon began to define their own needs.
-As a result of that feedback, in the second year we witnessed curricular transformation in assessment and course design, and were able to establish an innovative, transformational model of professional development that makes it possible for language instructors to be the informed agents of curricular reinvention, implementation and evaluation: the Chicago Approach to assessment-driven language pedagogy.
+Armed with knowledge from our workshops, those instructors soon began to define their own needs.
+As a result of that feedback, in the grant’s second year we witnessed curricular transformation in assessment and course design, and were able to establish an innovative, transformational model of professional development that enables language instructors to be the informed agents of curricular reinvention, implementation and evaluation: the Chicago Approach to assessment-driven, reverse-designed language pedagogy.

-Step 1: Acquire deep assessment literacy through participation in ACTFL Oral Proficiency Interview workshops.
-These deliver comprehensive, functional comprehension of the levels and sublevels of the ACTFL Proficiency Guidelines, and jump-start the creation of a cohort of assessment experts.
+Acquire deep assessment literacy through participation in ACTFL Oral Proficiency Interview workshops.
+These deliver comprehensive, functional comprehension of the levels and sub-levels of the ACTFL Proficiency Guidelines, and jump-start the creation of a cohort of assessment experts.
 Participants use the Guidelines to identify proficiency-oriented learner outcomes at different points in the curriculum.

 Step 2: Build Assessment Literacy and Design an End-of-Sequence Assessment

 Attend Test Design and Development workshops designed by professional staff in the CLC.
 These focus on reverse design, the impact of testing on teaching (i.e., washback), the operationalization of language skills at different proficiency levels into highly-reliable performance-based authentic assessment tasks.
 Upon completion of this workshop, each participant has designed a four-skills (reading, writing, speaking, listening) end-of-sequence test (for example, end-of-first-year).